svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Marketplace

 The Marketplace is a connection between Svandis, its community and its partners who wish to offer their expertise via our platform.
-It is a part of incentivizing actors in the ecosystem to generate more data and content in return for rewards.
-In return there is an expanded economy for the token cultivating promotion of the Svandis brand.
-Having a login to the svandis application helps for brand recognition by users who will know to trust the data that is curated in the ecosystem and associated with Svandis.

 In a digital ecosystem, big data is a natural and renewable resource.
 The Research Community and the DataMining App will gather massive amounts of data.
 The same data can be used in a variety of ways.
 By offering data-as-a-service through the Svandis Marketplace, our target is now to define an effective way to improve the services offered to professional traders through the development of partnerships that will create new and improved products with the collected data.
 These include data creators and aggregators, as well as crypto traders and investors.

 Based upon this data, companies and third parties could offer indicators, analyses, misinformation detection, etc, to their clients, or simply use it for their own utility.
 With the help of this big data, the Svandis Marketplace will become a research and utility hub for crypto traders and investors.

-B2B and C2C services and products will be available.
+B2B (business to business) and C2C (customer to customer) services and products will be available.
 Among B2B solutions, Svandis will sell raw data to third parties to make it possible to create services available as add-ons or interoperable plugins for platform users.
 In the process, tokens will be rewarded to users for new data from in part the token revenue from the service offering.
 For companies that need data that is difficult to collect through automated processes, on-demand Svandis grids will be available, adapted to different sectors of activity, allowing them to distribute research and validation tasks that will be completed by the Research Community.

 Similarly, companies wishing to offer their users a newsfeed adapted to the content and challenges of their sectors will be able to use Svandis' services.
 As for the DataMining App, its power and flexibility will facilitate data collection and website crawling according to business needs.
 Other types of needs will require more formal partnerships, such as the availability of Svandis catalysts for sites such as exchanges offering charts or access to partner data feeds including outside reviews not endorsed by Svandis or its research community.

 C2C products, mainly free of charge, will help to increase the reach of Svandis' tools.
 Users will be able to offer their views on the market by sharing their watchlist, custom groups, different alerts for different needs, filters to use in the newsfeed, their own custom layout, catalysts or an overview of their portfolio or transaction history to share their strategies.
 This will result in the offering of services such as subscriptions to "top picks" by expert traders, premium analytics from users who select to show their trading history, performance and portfolio in exchange for SVN token rewards, subscriptions to third party watchlists, alerts and catalyst feeds, limited edition Svandis skins and visual customizations

-The marketplace will be programmed into the front end Svandis application.
 Costs within the marketplace will be resolved using SVN token as the currency.
 Users will be able to utilize tokens they received as rewards in the platform directly in the marketplace.
 Users will also have the choice of gaining discounts on premium services by holding a large amount of SVN tokens.
 This mechanism allows users to benefit from holding the token even as they are not actively trading it.

 ## Svandis Indices

 To better serve traders, Svandis will be implementing indices in the platform.
-These indices will be compiled by the Svandis team and will be available to users.
-This software offering will be developed alongside other dashboard tools in the front end Svandis application, and will integrate with user portfolios and custom interface.
+These indices will be compiled by the Svandis team and will be available to users in the front end application.
+The indices will integrate with user portfolios and custom interface.

 The Svandis indices will be developed by the Internal Research and Analysis Team.
 For example, a major Svandis index will be an index of 30 well performing crypto assets.
 The goal is to establish a leading performance indicator of the largest cryptocurrencies and tokens in terms of market capitalisation.
 Other Svandis indices may include an index showing a projected 30-day market volatility.

 With Svandis, users will be able to formulate their own indices.
 This tool will allow the cryptocurrency market to be divided into user-defined subgroups for the tracking of price and volume changes.
 The Customised Index Builder will include varying parameters to help users search for and better organize cryptocurrencies.
+As we will offer users the ability to create indices, the top indices with X+ different cryptocurrencies may receive token rewards.
+This promotes users to publish their indices to benefit other Svandis users.

 ## API Core

 The fabric of the Svandis solution is woven by the API architecture.
-The Svandis API is based on PHP and uses [Symfony](https://symfony.com) as a framework.
+The Svandis v1 API is based on PHP and uses [Symfony](https://symfony.com) as a framework.
 Symfony was chosen for its high quality offering in web applications.
 This service serves up information to a user’s front-end application.
 It is used in the collection of data from data-mining users.
 The API works to also supply endpoints for ICO and token screeners, in addition to blockchain-signed message hashes that will go along with "signed data."
 The login mechanism to the API is with Java Web Authentication token, which allows for a given user to interact with the solution.

 The API is furthermore connected to the mining architecture, for supplying the sources in the Svandis news feed.
 The information at the core of the Svandis solution is stored on a Cassandra database, which is accessible via the API.
 Svandis uses [Swagger](https://swagger.io) service for documentation of the API methods.
+For testing purposes, Svandis has chosen [PHPUnit](https://phpunit.de) to add a rich set of unit tests to the API feature.

 For Blockchain related functionalities, we will supply a Svandis Ecosystem Smart Contract explore query through the API.
 This will be a method of returning the data hashes for signed data stored on the database.
 It will allow for users to query for recent signatures of the decentralized research community who met consensus on an updated token.
 The explore query will allow users to pinpoint the address of currently deployed Svandis smart contracts and the transaction hashes for the function calls that happen on these contracts, for the purpose of keeping the platform transparent.
+Svandis smart contracts are written in Solidity programming language.
+Svandis smart contracts have been thoroughly tested in the [Truffle test framework](https://truffleframework.com/docs/truffle/testing/testing-your-contracts).

+Throughout the backend for example with the worker-api project, there is use of [NestJS](https://nestjs.com).
+This framework provides a low weight server API implementation for constructing REST services rapidly.
+This backend service is also used in conjunction with Svandis publishing information onto the blockchain with a typescript code base to facilitate calls to Web3.js.
+The framework chosen to test NestJs specifically is [JestJs](https://jestjs.io/) .

 # Data Mining Architecture
 ## Data Mining Workers

 Bundled with the front-end Desktop Application for Linux, Windows, and MacOS, we have included our worker module.
 Within the application, users can find a datamining sub-application, where, after acknowledging terms and conditions, they will proceed to mine web-feed information on their machine.
 Our web feeds are curated lists of trustworthy news sources, carefully selected based on CSS Selectors on the websites from which they originate.
 Not all news information will be blockchain or cryptocurrency related, so our carefully selected tags and machine-learning generated tags will extract URLs only of relevant articles.
 In return for lending the processing power on their machine, users mining for web feeds will receive SVN rewards.

-The front-end Svandis application is bundled with [Electron technology](https://github.com/electron) so that it can be offered across various platforms.
+The front-end Svandis application is bundled so that it can be offered across various platforms.
 The front end is based on Angular 6 and Javascript.
+Front end testing is based on [Karma Jasmine unit tests](https://jasmine.github.io) & [Protractor e2e](https://www.protractortest.org/) frameworks to assure a fluid user experience.

 The desktop worker crawls for links, and afterwards sends to the worker-api server project built on NestJS technology.
 Our active server socket validates them and, if the link has not been crawled, it will indicate as such to the worker.
 It is then the task of the worker to forward the data to the backend content-extractor written in Python.
 This backend content-extractor will integrate machine learning to improve the quality of the tags being used by the platform to curate feeds.